net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 ##Known bugs
 * The autopilot sometimes targets the stock prograde/retrograde vectors rather than the displayed ones when fix navball in plotting frame is selected.
+* The code enforcing that the prediction step size should be smaller than or equal to the prediction length was accidentally removed in Borel.
+Increasing the step size above the length will throw exceptions and make the prediction disappear, the game must be restarted to bring them back.

 ##Frequently asked questions
 ###Why don't you keep the planets on rails...